 Representative: OK Sir, is this the Full Day Rome tour with entrance to the Coliseum??

-Me: Ma'am, I've been on the phone for 40 minutes.
+Me: .......
+Ma'am.
+Can you please get me someone who can help me.
+I've been on the phone for 40 minutes.
 Maybe it's just been 13 with you but it's been a total of 40.

 I got off the phone with a slight headache.

 I had a death in the family and had to book a flight ASAP using Expedia.
 I booked a round-trip ticket from Miami to Montreal March 17 in the am returning that same evening just enough time to go to the funeral.
 I made the reservation March 15 at 9 pm, but I never received the immediate confirmation, which I always do, so I went to bed.
 I woke at 3 am and tried to check in for the flight or choose my seat, I do not recall.
 When I finally received the confirmation I realized what the problem was.
 I booked the ticket departing Montreal to Miami, so the opposite considering I was in Miami.